 When to choose Firecrawl over Exa

-Firecrawl handles JavaScript rendering automatically at no extra cost, navigates pagination via Agent, and delivers predictable flat-rate pricing.
+Firecrawl handles JavaScript rendering automatically at no extra cost, navigates pagination via Agent, and offers predictable flat-rate pricing.
+It's also fully open source and can be self-hosted for data residency, compliance, or infrastructure control.
+It may be well-suited for production applications requiring reliability, self-service scaling, and real-time results.

 2. Tavily